dogukanteber/domain-decomposition/README.md

 ## Problem Definition

 Write a program that gets the average of each cell and its neighbors and writes the result into a file in parallel.
-For example, let the matrix name be ```initial_matrix```:

-insert image here

-We want to calculate the average value for ```initial_matrix[1][1]```.
-Below you can see that the cell we want to calculate is written in blue and its neighbors are written in red:

-insert another image here

-You should do this operation for every cell in the matrix.

 Your solution should satisfy these: